duynguyen-ori75/data-structures-and-algorithms/tree/splaytree/README.md

 Based on exceptional Splay Tree in www.geeksforgeeks.org.

 New features:
+- Generic Splay Tree - key can be any type
 - The number of child nodes on both sub-tree of any node (`SplayNode*->countLeft` & `SplayNode*->countRight`)
+- Search key by its index in tree - `SplayNode *SplaySearchAtPosition(SplayTree*, int position)`

 ## Definition